kwabenasapong/openpldoc/manual/source/faq.rst

 Why do live backgrounds not work in OpenLP 2.2 on Windows & Mac OS X
 --------------------------------------------------------------------

-Due to changes in the one of the underlying frameworks that OpenLP uses (Qt4), live backgrounds does not work in OpenLP 2.2.
+Due to changes in one of the underlying frameworks that OpenLP uses (Qt4), live backgrounds do not work in OpenLP 2.2.
 This will be fixed in OpenLP 2.4.

 Why do playback of linked audio not work in OpenLP 2.2 on Mac OS X
 ------------------------------------------------------------------

-Due to changes in the one of the underlying frameworks that OpenLP uses (Qt4), playback of linked audio does not work in OpenLP 2.2.
+Due to changes in one of the underlying frameworks that OpenLP uses (Qt4), playback of linked audio does not work in OpenLP 2.2.
 This will be fixed in OpenLP 2.4.